 The Trustees of the Gladstone Liberal Memorial Fund have established Gladstone Memorial Prizes to be given in books at the Universities and University Colleges in England, Scotland, and Wales for special proficiency in History, Political Science, and Economics.
-An annual prize of the value of £5 has been offered to and accepted by the Council of the University, and will be awarded under the following conditions:
+An annual prize of the value of ± 5 has been offered to and accepted by the Council of the University, and will be awarded under the following conditions:

-- 1. The prize will be awarded in June of each year for an Essay on some subject connected with History or Political Science or Economics, and the subjects of the Essays will be announced in the preceding June. - 2.
-It will be open to competition among all students of Day Classes of the University who are in attendance upon University lectures for not less than four hours Dissertations sent in for the degree of per week.
-B.A. with Honours upon subjects connected with History, or Political Science or Economics will be regarded as competing for the Essay. - 3.
-No student who has once obtained the prize may compete a second time. - 4.
-No Essay in consideration of which either wholly or in part, a University Fellowship or Scholarship shall have been awarded, shall be admissible for other than honorary recognition. - 5.
-The Essay must be sent in to the Clerk to the Senate not later than May 1st in each year.
+1. The prize will be awarded for an Essay on some subject connected with History or Political Science or Economics.

+2. It will be open to competition among all students of Day Classes of the University who are in attendance upon University lectures for not less than four hours per week.
-1902 Savage, Hilda 1903 Davis, William Hathaway

-1908 Dean, Arthur Ernest 1909 1Peel, Albert (£3) 1Phillips, Samuel (£2)

-Gill, William Conrad 1904 1905 Butterworth, George William

-1910 Pickering, Harry 1911 Firth, John Rupert

-1906 Findlay, Sarah Kennedy 1907 1Simpkiss, Nellie

-1Winter, John Edgar

-1 Prize Divided.

-Prizes
+3. No student who has once obtained the Prize may

+compete a second time.

+The Essay must be sent in to the Professor of History not later than the end of September.

+2200 20 0001111011 1902 Savage, Hilda 1907 1 Simpkiss, Nellie 1903 Davis, William Hathaway 1 Winter, John Edgar 1904.
+Gill, William Conrad 1908 Dean, Arthur Ernest 1905 Butterworth, George 1909 1Peel, Albert (£3).
+William 1 Phillips, Samuel (£2).
+1906 Findlay, Sarah Kennedy 1910 Pickering, Harry